MATH 2001-002 (Introduction to Discrete Mathematics)

 instructor or grader for this course will not be tolerated.

-University of Colorado Boulder (CU Boulder) is committed to
+- The University of Colorado Boulder (CU Boulder) is committed to fostering a

-maintaining a positive learning, working, and living environment.
+positive and welcoming learning, working, and living environment.
 CU

-Boulder will not tolerate acts of sexual misconduct, discrimination,
+Boulder will not tolerate acts of sexual misconduct intimate partner

-political philosophy.
-Individuals who believe they have been subject to
+who believe they have been subject to misconduct or retaliatory actions

-misconduct under either policy should contact the Office of Institutional
+for reporting a concern should contact the Office of Institutional Equity

 - Honor Code